-This convention is used in this encyclopedia and in many organizations.
-Under this approach, a positive variance always means the actual result was greater than the budgeted amount.
+This convention appears in this encyclopedia and is the preferred approach in many entities.
+Under this approach, a variance greater than zero always means actual spending was higher than the budget amount.

-Some organizations (such as the Project Management Institute), however, recommend using the above convention for revenue, but reversing the order for expense items:
+Some entities (such as the Project Management Institute), however, recommend using the above rule for revenue, but reversing the order for expense items:

 Incoming revenue variance = Actual – Forecast